CV for Michael C. Hughes

 Research Mentor

-• Mentored two students / summer in data science research projects.
+• Mentored two undergraduate students per summer in data science research projects.

 • TEALS and Boston Latin Academy , Roxbury, MA